iameetshah/iameetshah.github.io/_posts/2021-11-12-collapsibleHeader.md

 Before we create `SubMenuView`, we need to first understand how to differentiate between selection of items i.e. how can we provide user an option to select header or one of the items from Sub Header.
-So we will create a Text View with “Select all” to indicate that header(in other words, all items belonging to that header) are selected and Text View with sub header name to indicate the respective `SubHeaderItem` is selected.
+So we will create a Text View with “Select all” to indicate that header(in other words, all items belonging to that header) are selected and Text View with sub header name to indicate the respective `SubHeaderItem` is being selected.
-Next, we also need to add an arrow next to the header name which will expand /collapse on user’s tap.
+Also, we also need to add an arrow next to the header name which will expand /collapse on user’s tap.
 Now that we have a clear understanding of what needs to be done we can start creating the `SubMenuView` :

 ```swift